HDJOSS/Palworld-Server-Manager/README.md

 ## Installation

-Install the required Python packages:
+Install the required Python packages: (Not required, if you download .exe fail)

 ```bash
 pip install -r requirements.txt